zqCui233/jupiter/README.md

 # Jupiter

-This is a Twitch-like full-stack project from LaiOffer.
+This is a full-stack project based on Twitch APIs from LaiOffer.

 ## 01. Backend Environment
 - install Java 8 or higher